http4k/http4k/src/docs/blog/http4k_v4/index.md

 #### http4k.org
 One of the things that our users feedback about was that the structure of the docs in [http4k.org](https://http4k.org) could be improved, so we've begun overhauling the site to simplify the content.
 Expect this to be a continual improvement thing, but on the whole the content will be organised as follows:

-- The [Developer guide](/guide/reference) will contain descriptions of the underlying concepts in and around the libraries.
+- **Concepts** will contain descriptions of the underlying concepts in and around the http4k libraries.
+- **Tutorials** will be step-by-step guides to getting up and running for various use-cases.
+- **How-tos** will contain extended examples of how to accomplish particular tasks. eg. provide a custom `ServerConfig` implementation.
+Code here will generally be complete and contain runnable examples.
+- **Module Reference** will contain descriptions of the various features in the different http4k modules.
 Code in the guide will be snippet-based.
-- The [Cookbook](/guide/howto) will contain extended examples of how to accomplish particular tasks. eg. provide a custom `ServerConfig` implementation.
-Code here will generally be complete and contain runnable examples.
-- The [Examples repo](https://github.com/http4k/examples) hosts fully self-contained, runnable projects that can be used as a baseline for particular features - eg. how to write and run an [app on Quarkus](https://github.com/http4k/examples/tree/master/quarkus) or use the cloudnative module to enable [typesafe configuration](https://github.com/http4k/examples/tree/master/typesafe-configuration)
+- Additionally, the [Examples repo](https://github.com/http4k/examples) hosts fully self-contained, runnable projects that can be used as a baseline for particular features - eg. how to write and run an [app on Quarkus](https://github.com/http4k/examples/tree/master/quarkus) or use the cloudnative module to enable [typesafe configuration](https://github.com/http4k/examples/tree/master/typesafe-configuration)

 <hr/>
 #### Support & training